turnanehri/JavaScript3/Week1/MAKEME.md

 # Instructions

-## Part 1 (by Wednesday): set-up & calling the API
+## Part 1 - <small>Set-up your environment</small>
+**Deadline: Wednesday**

-1. Fork our class' fork of the JavaScript3 repository to your own GitHub account.
+- [ ] Fork our class' fork of the JavaScript3 repository to your own GitHub account.
 Yes, you'll be creating a fork of a fork of a fork:

    ```
    - Main HYF Javascript 3 repository: https://github.com/HackYourFuture/JavaScript3